Indubitably, there is nothing advenient of evil that could be deemed rational, when it is beyond the explanatory concept of mere human comprehension.

 I had climbed the staircase upstairs and reached the mysterious room that was closed.
 I only knew that it was the room of the viscount and nothing more.

-There was no one present in the corridor nearby, or in the upper rooms, and I walked towards the room, where the voice was coming from.
+There was no one present in the corridor nearby, or in the upper rooms, and I walked toward the room, where the voice was coming from.

 There, I had finally located the origin of the haunting voice.
 It was coming from behind the door of the viscount's chamber, and I was hesitant to attempt to open the door.